How to bulk add users to AD security group from CSV file with PowerShell? You…

 Conclusion

 Did you enjoy this article?
-If so, you may like Hide mail-enabled security group from GAL with PowerShell.
+You may like Export AD users to CSV with PowerShell.
 Don’t forget to follow us and share this article.

 Is there a way to incorporate into this script that it only gives you a count of Windows 10 devices in each ou?